jenny07007/fullstackopen2020/part8/README.md

 const App = () => {
   // ...

-  const updateCacheWith = (addedPerson) => {
+  // render view immediately as a person is added to Apollo cache const updateCacheWith = (addedPerson) => {
-    const includedIn = (set, object) =>
+    // ensure not add the new person to the cache twice const includedIn = (set, object) =>
       set.map((p) => p.id).includes(object.id);